 - Summary/Conclusion: Here, the writers say What he has already said by concluding based on the inferences drawn from the research study.
 Sometimes, the Summary is separated from the Conclusion as a different subheading.
 When this happens, you are expected to split the content but where it is not; you are to summarise what you have done before you conclude.

 - References: This is where you provide the list of references used based on the referencing style you are expected or instructed to use (APA, MLA, Harvard, Turabian among others).

-The academic paper format as explained below is the parts almost seen in most papers which you can pick the important parts as related your paper.
+The academic paper format as explained below is the parts almost seen in most papers and you can pick the important parts as related to your paper.

 This section as the names imply introduces the main concepts and terms in the academic paper.
 It is usually formatted in this order